1990

 with people I was supposed to respect and love and care for."[24]

-(Waiting For The Night - with friendly permission of © Pablo Maza Castillo)
+(Waiting for the Night - with friendly permission of © Pablo Maza Castillo)

-From August 31 until September 12 the "world-leg" with
+From 31 August to 12 September the "world-leg" with 8

 concerts in Australia and Japan took place.